 This is not intended as tax or legal advice, please consult with a tax professional for further assistance.

-All workers who book shifts on the Clipboard Health marketplace are independent contractors.
-As a result, Clipboard Health does not deduct taxes from payments it makes to workers providing services on Clipboard's marketplace.
-Clipboard reports the earnings as required by the IRS, but does not file any tax documents on behalf of any workers.
+All professionals who book shifts on the Clipboard Health marketplace are independent contractors.
+As a result, Clipboard Health does not deduct taxes from payments it makes to professionals providing services on Clipboard's marketplace.
+Clipboard reports the earnings as required by the IRS, but does not file any tax documents on behalf of any professionals.

 As a result, you may have to pay taxes when you file your annual income tax return.
 Additionally, you may be able to receive tax deductions on expenses incurred in connection with your work.

 As an independent contractor, you are responsible for paying all applicable taxes.
 This page, provided by the US Internal Revenue Service, is a good place to start learning about complying with your tax obligations.
 You may want to consult a tax professional for additional information.

 To obtain a filled Form 1099 NEC, please access your Stripe account and follow the instructions provided there.
 To log in to your Stripe account, use the same email address provided for your Clipboard Health account.
 Please be aware that your Stripe account is not connected to your Clipboard Health account and will still be accessible to you even if your Clipboard Health account is suspended or deactivated.

 Why does my 1099 look different from my Proof of Earnings in the app?